 - BLO: back loop only

-Row 1: Your going to chain a multiple of 3.
-I chained 18.
-Then dc in the 4th ch from your hook and in each ch across.
-Ch 1, turn
+Row 1: Dc in the 4th ch from your hook and in each ch across.
+Turn.

-Row 3: This is where I added my twist.
+This is where I added my twist.
 I love the little texture of that row 2 created and wanted to bring that out.
-Working in the BLO dc in each stitch across.
-Ch 1, Turn.
-Be sure to work your last dc in the ch 1 of the previous row.
-Don’t miss this stitch.

 And that’s it!
 Just repeat rows 2 and 3 until your piece is the desired size.
 This is mine after 7 rows.
 How about that texture!
 Love it.